 Other Steps to Recharge Growth

 To rebuild your product differentiation, you must learn what your customers want.
-The Breakthrough Toolkit™ does just that: it tells you how to bring to customers the value for which they will pay and how much they will pay.
-Answer these questions to upgrade your business:
+Our Breakthrough Toolkit™ tells you how to bring to customers the value for which they will pay and how much they will pay.
+It answers these questions, so you can upgrade your business:

 - How different are your features from those of your competitors in the eyes of the customers?